elango-ela/ADK-s-HSN-Code-Validation-Agent/README.md

 - Handles edge cases such as invalid formats, missing codes, and duplicate descriptions gracefully.
 ### Performance
 - Pre-embedding the static dataset improves query and reduces response time.
+### Future Enhancements and Suggestions

+#### Integration of Google Vertex AI with Google ADK for More Conversational and Interactive Agent
+- Built-in precise embedding models for semantic similarity, enabling smarter matching between user queries and HSN codes.
+- Integrated vector databases to support fast, scalable semantic search over large codebases.

+#### Dynamic HSN Master Data Updates
+- Vertex AI Pipelines, combined with scheduled Cloud Functions, can automate the ingestion and processing of updated HSN master datasets.
+This approach allows the agent to stay up-to-date without requiring full redeployment, significantly reducing manual maintenance effort.

+#### Feedback and Data Monitoring
+- Using Vertex AI's analytics and monitoring tools, the system can track patterns in user queries and validation errors.
+If consistent mismatches are found, it may indicate issues in the HSN master data (e.g., outdated or ambiguous entries).
+These insights could feed back into a data curation workflow for ongoing quality assurance.